trustedanalytics-ng/platform-wiki/Creating_Jupyter_Notebook_Instance.md

 ![Creating a Jupyter Instance Step 3](/images/Create_Jupyter_Inst_Step3_v8.png)

 >Click on the link to access your Jupyter instance.
+TAP automatically authenticates with Jupyter using your TAP credentials.